 The Business of Biomedical Sciences minor will allow our trainees to be highly competitive for the careers in the 21st century biomedical workforce that require doctoral education.
 We take advantage of the existing structure of the IBMG Program for Ph.D. study for this minor.

 Providing an interdisciplinary training environment for pre-doctoral students, this minor is beneficial for those who wish to pursue a career in cancer research.

-The objective of the Cardiovascular Sciences minor program is to provide students with a comprehensive background and understanding of integrative cardiac, vascular, renal and pulmonary (patho) biology.
-This objective will be accomplished by providing students with a wide variety of options to advance their education in the area with advanced didactic coursework as well as student driven journal clubs.
+Cardiovascular Science provides students with a comprehensive background and understanding of integrative cardiac, vascular, renal, and pulmonary (patho) biology.
+This minor provides students with a wide variety of options to advance their education in the area with advanced didactic coursework, as well as student driven journal clubs.

-The PhD Minor in Health Informatics enables doctoral students to solve health information challenges with informatics approaches.
+Health Informatics enables students to solve health information challenges with informatics approaches.
 This interdisciplinary training will provide knowledge of health IT theory, its methods, and application to improving information systems in healthcare.

 A Life Sciences minor provides a student with an even greater comprehensive foundation in the biomedical sciences.
 Students can shape the minor in a way that includes both general coursework related to biomedical sciences and additional, focused coursework.